wttech/aet/documentation/src/main/wiki/Dictionary.md

 see *Amazon Web Services*.

 *Baseline*
-The act of taking a snap shot of the url/page and saving it to a file for future comparison in a number of ways to find differences.
+The act of taking a snapshot of the url/page and saving it to a file for future comparison in a number of ways to find differences.

 *Browsermob*
 a proxy server used by AET to collect some kinds of data from tested pages.

 *Cleaner*
-a module responsible for removing old and unused artefacts from the database.
+a module responsible for removing old and unused artifacts from the database.

 *Collector*
 a module responsible for gathering data necessary for its further processing (e.g. validation, comparison).